Constructing a Story: Content

 Upon the re-publication of the French version of Writing Drama in 2011, Yves Lavandier decided to extract the book’s most useful chapters and to create two stand-alone books: Construire un récit and Evaluer un scénario (Analyzing a Script).
 Construire un récit grew from 50 pages in the French version of Writing Drama to 170, and then to 220 for the 2016 edition.

 Constructing a Story is a practical handbook on how to write a narrative.
 Yves Lavandier’s ambition is to help authors who want to tell a story convey their thoughts and their universe in an accessible way.
 For this he proposes a method that starts from the meaning the author wants to communicate to arrive at the complete narrative via the steps of the pitch, the foundations, the milestones, the step outline, and the treatment.
 The general principle of Lavandier’s approach is: "You don’t build a house starting with the wallpaper."

-As in Writing Drama, the author puts forth a vision of the three-act structure that differs to that of many Anglo-Saxon theorists and that he considers "simple, logical, and more importantly, natural: before the action, during the action, after the action."
+As in Writing Drama, the author puts forth a vision of the three-act structure that differs to that of many English-speaking theorists and that he considers "simple, logical, and more importantly, natural: before the action, during the action, after the action."

 In addition to several passages covering the work of characterization, a large chapter is dedicated entirely to the character arc, the potential for psychological transformation for one of the characters.
 The author proposes tools to justify such a transformation and analyzes some twenty works from the specific angle of the character arc.
 Among these are: The Apartment, Casablanca, A Christmas Carol, Groundhog Day, The Lives of Others, Oedipus Rex, One Flew Over the Cuckoo’s Nest, One Thousand and One Nights, Schindler’s List, The Taming of the Shrew, and Toy Story.
 In his analysis of the beginning of Tootsie, for example, Yves Lavandier points out that contrary to many other analyses, the protagonist (Dustin Hoffman) is not actually characterized as a chauvinist who needs to learn to respect women.